Question: What do these claims have in common?

 “My product is too complex to capture its advantages in a few short sentences” is a common retort.
 It’s true; creating a precise and concise positioning statement is difficult, especially for complex equipment.
 But it can be done.

-A positioning statement is your most precise and concise description of how you differentiate your product or service from that of your competitors and provide unique value to your customers.
+A positioning statement is your most precise and concise description of how you provide unique value to your customers.

 Before: Empty Platitudes

 Imagine you stumbled across this attempt at a positioning statement for Mr. Melty. ( a fictional a multicrystalline silicon ingot growth furnace sold to silicon-wafer manufacturers who then sell these wafers to photovoltaic (PV) solar-cell makers.)

 Mr. Melty sets the industry standard for ingot growth furnaces.
 Its world-class technology provides unmatched performance on the most advanced multicrystalline silicon ingot manufacturing platform available today.

 This positioning statement tells you nothing about who should buy Mr. Melty or why.
 It contains nothing but empty platitudes.
 Nowhere in this positioning statement will you find the product’s